 Expectations about Degree Progress

-Time limit: All requirements toward the master's degree, including transfer credit, must have been earned during the six years (18 fall, spring, and summer semesters) immediately preceding the date on which the master’s degree is to be awarded.
-Credit for individual graduate courses at UAH completed more than 18 semesters but less than 30 semesters before the completion of all requirements for the degree must be validated by the department that offered the course through the administering of a written or oral examination.
+Time limit: All requirements toward the master's degree, including transfer credit, must have been earned during the six years (18 semesters over fall, spring, and summer) immediately preceding the date on which the master’s degree is to be awarded.
+Credit for individual graduate courses at UAH completed more than 6 years (18 semesters) but less than 10 years (30 semesters) before the completion of all requirements for the degree must be validated by the department that offered the course through the administering of a written or oral examination.
 Once a course is validated, it is considered valid through the tenth year only.
 Credit for courses more than ten years old cannot be validated.
-Up to six hours of transfer courses that are more than 18 semesters but less than 30 semesters may be validated by a committee of at least three members of the graduate faculty appointed by the department or program chair, with the results reported to the graduate dean.
+Up to six hours of transfer courses that are more than 6 years (18 semesters) but less than 10 years (30 semesters) before the completion of all the requirements for the degree may be validated by a committee of at least three members of the graduate faculty appointed by the department or program chair, with the results reported to the graduate dean.

 A limited number of graduate assistantships are available to select full-time students on a competitive basis.
-Graduate assistantships may require up to half-time (20 hours per week) service to the College, carry a stipend, and have up to 9 semester hours of tuition paid.
-Assistantship applications are available from the Graduate Program Director or at http://www.uah.edu/admissions/graduate/financial-aid/assistantships.
+Graduate assistantantships are awarded at either a 10 or 20 hour per week service to the College, carry a stipend, and have up to 9 semester hours of tuition paid.
+Assistantship applications are available from the Director of Graduate Programs or at http://www.uah.edu/admissions/graduate/financial-aid/assistantships.

 Graduate Teaching Assistantships (GTA) are awarded to a few students who assist with the College’s undergraduate teaching mission as tutors, graders, and coordinators of program activities.
 Graduate Research Assistantships (GRA) are made available through externally funded grants or contracts.
 GRAs do research under the supervision of a faculty member or center director.
 Because GRAs assist with specific research activities, the ability of applicants to assist with these specific activities is considered when awarding assistantships.